Ludwig Mies van der Rohe: Death and legacy

-Later years and death

-Over the last twenty years of his life, Mies developed and built his vision of a monumental "skin and bones" architecture that reflected his goal to provide the individual a place to fulfill himself in the modern era.
-Mies sought to create free and open spaces, enclosed within a structural order with minimal presence.
-In 1963, he was awarded the Presidential Medal of Freedom.
+Technological advances in the manufacturing of architectural glass generated renewed interest in Mies's 1922 designs for a high-rise block on Friedrichstrasse in Berlin.
+Mies's Farnsworth House in Plano Illinois became a recurrent theme in 20th century architecture because it resembled a glass house.
+Technological limits meant that Mies's vision for a "skin and bones" architecture, where the steel frame was exposed internally and externally could never be fully realized.
+Mies also inspired the minimalism movement which fused Japanese architecture with Zen gardens.

 Mies van der Rohe died on August 17, 1969, from esophageal cancer caused by his smoking habit.
 After cremation, his ashes were buried near Chicago's other famous architects in Chicago's Graceland Cemetery.
-His grave is marked by an intentionally unadorned, clean-line black slab of polished granite and a large honey locust tree.
+His grave is marked by an intentionally unadorned, clean-line black slab of polished granite.

+While Mies van der Rohe's work had enormous influence and critical recognition, his approach failed to sustain a creative force as a style after his death.
+In 1966 Robert Venturi coined the post-modern motto "less is a bore" as countervision to Mies's motto "less is more".
+By the 1980s, Mies' style was eclipsed by a new wave of modernism and post-modernism.
+This new style of architecture is evident in the buildings designed by Kevin Roche, one of Mies' students at IIT in Chicago.

 Archives

 The Ludwig Mies van der Rohe Archive, an administratively independent section of the Museum of Modern Art's department of architecture and design, was established in 1968 by the museum's trustees.
 It was founded in response to the architect's desire to bequeath his entire work to the museum.
 The archive consists of about nineteen thousand drawings and prints, one thousand of which are by the designer and architect Lilly Reich (1885–1947), Mies van der Rohe's close collaborator from 1927 to 1937; of written documents (primarily, the business correspondence) covering nearly the entire career of the architect; of photographs of buildings, models, and furniture; and of audiotapes, books, and periodicals.

 Archival materials are also held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 The Ludwig Mies van der Rohe Collection, 1929–1969 (bulk 1948–1960) includes correspondence, articles, and materials related to his association with the Illinois Institute of Technology.
 The Ludwig Mies van der Rohe Metropolitan Structures Collection, 1961–1969, includes scrapbooks and photographs documenting Chicago projects.

 Other archives are held at the University of Illinois at Chicago (personal book collection), the Canadian Centre for Architecture (drawings and photos) in Montreal, the Newberry Library in Chicago (personal correspondence), and at the Library of Congress in Washington D.C. (professional correspondence).